soufzero1999/community-templates/haproxy/readme.md

 In the InfluxDB UI, go to Settings->Templates and enter this URL: https://raw.githubusercontent.com/influxdata/community-templates/master/haproxy/haproxy.yml

 #### Influx CLI
-If you have your InfluxDB credentials [configured in the CLI](https://v2.docs.influxdata.com/v2.0/reference/cli/influx/config/), you can install this template with:
+If you have your InfluxDB credentials [configured in the CLI](javascript:print()), you can install this template with:

 ```
 influx apply -u https://raw.githubusercontent.com/influxdata/community-templates/master/haproxy/haproxy.yml